-9.39 Transportation of Dangerous Goods and Hazardous Material (HAZMAT)
+9.39 Transportation of Dangerous Goods and Hazardous Material (HAZMAT):

-- 9.39.1 Dangerous Goods and Hazardous Material (HAZMAT) spills can adversely impact airport operations and the overall safety of the traveling public and airport employees alike.
-Exceptional care must be exercised when transporting HAZMAT at ONT. - 9.39.2 Transportation of approved FAA explosives on the ONT AOA requires prior written permission from OPD Airport Bureau.
-Possession of DOT Class 1.1 explosives are strictly prohibited at ONT and are subject to Federal prosecution and imprisonment. - 9.39.3 OFD Station 10, and City of Ontario Fire Department Fire Inspectors, have the right to conduct inspections of all airport property (public, leased and private) for the safe use and storage of HAZMAT.
+- a.
+Dangerous Goods and Hazardous Material (HAZMAT) spills can adversely impact airport operations and the overall safety of the traveling public and airport employees alike.
+Exceptional care must be exercised when transporting HAZMAT at ONT. - b.
+Transportation of approved FAA explosives on the ONT AOA requires prior written permission from OPD Airport Bureau.
+Possession of DOT Class 1.1 explosives are strictly prohibited at ONT and are subject to Federal prosecution and imprisonment. - c.
+OFD Station 10, and City of Ontario Fire Department Fire Inspectors, have the right to conduct inspections of all airport property (public, leased and private) for the safe use and storage of HAZMAT.
 Any HAZMAT violation shall be reported to the OIAA for review and further administrative action.

 For further information regarding the Handling of Dangerous Goods, Explosives and Other Hazardous Materials at ONT.
-Please refer to Section 6, Fire Safety. and Appendix II.
+Please refer to Section 6, Fire Safety. and, Appendix 2.

-9.40 Traffic Obstructions
+9.40 Traffic Obstructions:

-- 9.40.1 Any found U.S. Mail sack or letter box, airline freight/cargo package, container, and other property observed unattended on aircraft aprons, cargo ramps, aircraft parking positions, or roadways shall be removed and delivered to an OPD Airport Bureau Officer, or to the Secured Area Access Point (SAAP) Security Officer, as recovered property for distribution to the appropriate agency or owner, as practicable. - 9.40.2 Any condition which creates a hazard or obstruction to aircraft, or ground vehicle traffic on the AOA shall immediately be reported to ONT Airport Operations, (909) 544-5454.
-Owners of property creating a hazard, when identified, shall remove the hazard soon as possible. - 9.40.3 Following the servicing of an aircraft, the aircraft parking position or aircraft safety zone (if marked) must be cleared of all vehicles, equipment, and other obstructions without delay.
+a.
+Any found U.S. Mail sack or letter box, airline freight/cargo package, container, and other property observed unattended on aircraft aprons, cargo ramps, aircraft parking positions, or roadways shall be removed and delivered to an OPD Airport Bureau Officer, or to the Secured Area Access Point (SAAP) Security Officer, as recovered property for distribution to the appropriate agency or owner, as practicable.

+b.
+Any condition which creates a hazard or obstruction to aircraft, or ground vehicle traffic on the AOA shall immediately be reported to ONT Airside Operations, (909) 214-7682 or (909) 214-7683.
+Owners of property creating a hazard, when identified, shall remove the hazard soon as possible.

+c.
+Following the servicing of an aircraft, the aircraft parking position or aircraft safety zone (if marked) must be cleared of all vehicles, equipment, and other obstructions without delay.

-9.41 Special Weather and Roadway Conditions
+9.41 Special Weather and Roadway Conditions:

-- 9.41.1 Special caution is necessary if roadway markings (traffic signs, stop limit lines, etc.) and maneuvering aircraft are not visible because of adverse weather; i.e., fog, precipitation, smoke and haze; including diminished road conditions.
-All persons operating a motor vehicle shall drive at speeds that are reasonable and prudent under the prevailing conditions. - 9.41.2 In low visibility weather conditions (Runway Visual Range (RVR) below 1200 feet horizontally) ONT ATCT and Airport Operations determine the need to activate the ONT Low Visibility Operations/Surface Movement Guidance and Control System (LVO/SMGCS) Plan. - 9.41.3 In LVO/SMGCS conditions, all ground vehicle traffic, construction, and maintenance activity are prohibited in aircraft movement areas.
-Exempt are Airport Operations vehicles issued an ONT ATCT clearance to enter the AMA and other OFD Station 10 vehicles responding to emergencies or other special needs situations. - 9.41.4 All non-essential vehicle operations not directly supporting aircraft servicing will be restricted when the ONT LVO/SMGCS Plan is in effect.
+- a.
+Special caution is necessary if roadway markings (traffic signs, stop limit lines, etc.) and maneuvering aircraft are not visible because of adverse weather; i.e., fog, precipitation, smoke and haze; including diminished road conditions.
+All persons operating a motor vehicle shall drive at speeds that are reasonable and prudent under the prevailing conditions. - b.
+In low visibility weather conditions (Runway Visual Range (RVR) below 1200 feet horizontally) ONT ATCT and Airside Operations determine the need to activate the ONT Low Visibility Operations/Surface Movement Guidance and Control System (LVO/SMGCS) Plan. - c.
+In LVO/SMGCS conditions, all ground vehicle traffic, construction, and maintenance activity are prohibited in aircraft movement areas.
+Exempt are Airside Operations vehicles issued an ONT ATCT clearance to enter the AMA and other OFD Station 10 vehicles responding to emergencies or other special needs situations. - d.
+All non-essential vehicle operations not directly supporting aircraft servicing will be restricted when the ONT LVO/SMGCS Plan is in effect.
 Individual airlines shall decide which vehicles are essential for use during LVO/SMGCS conditions.

-9.42 Maintenance of Vehicles and Ground Servicing Equipment
+9.42 Maintenance of Vehicles and Ground Servicing Equipment:

-- 9.42.1 Repair, dismantling or servicing equipment in any area other than on tenant approved leasehold(s) is prohibited; however, ONT Airport Operations, (909) 544-5454, may approve repairs to disabled equipment in public areas, as necessary, to maintain the safe and efficient operation of the airport. - 9.42.2 Maintenance of vehicles and equipment on public aircraft parking positions and passenger terminal gates; including aircraft aprons and cargo ramps, is prohibited.
+- a.
+Repair, dismantling or servicing equipment in any area other than on tenant approved leasehold(s) is prohibited; however, ONT Airside Operations, (909) 214-7682 or (909) 214-7683, may approve repairs to disabled equipment in public areas, as necessary, to maintain the safe and efficient operation of the airport. - b.
+Maintenance of vehicles and equipment on public aircraft parking positions and passenger terminal gates; including aircraft aprons and cargo ramps, is prohibited. - c.
+For further information regarding hazardous materials and environmental issues involving maintenance and repair of vehicles and equipment at ONT, see Appendix 2.

-9.43 Authorization to Move Vehicles - Vehicle Impound
+9.43 Authorization to Move Vehicles - Vehicle Impound: